 Prigozhin: Russia's mercenary supremo turned Kremlin enemy

-Moscow (AFP) – Mercenary chief Yevgeny Prigozhin, who was confirmed dead on Sunday by Russia's Investigative Committee after a plane crash near Moscow, was a Kremlin confident catapulted to infamy by the offensive in Ukraine before he turned his troops on Russia's capital.
+Moscow (AFP) – Mercenary boss Yevgeny Prigozhin, who was confirmed dead on Sunday by Russia's Investigative Committee after a plane crash near Moscow, was a Kremlin confidant catapulted to infamy by the offensive in Ukraine before he turned his troops on Russia's capital.

-Prigozhin's order in June that his private fighting group march on Moscow to unseat Russia's top brass presented the most serious challenge to President Vladimir Putin's hold on power over more than two-decades.
+Prigozhin's order in June that his private fighting force march on Moscow to unseat the top brass presented the most serious challenge to President Vladimir Putin's hold on power over more than two-decades.

-His forces captured a key military headquarters in the city of Rostov-on-Don in southern Russian before setting their course for Moscow, where authorities beefed up security in anticipation of a showdown.
+His troops captured a key military headquarters in the city of Rostov-on-Don, southern Russia, before setting course for Moscow, where authorities beefed up security in anticipation of a showdown.

 "The evil that the military leadership of the country brings must be stopped," Prigozhin announced after claiming the defence ministry had launched strikes on Wagner bases.

-But the failed bid ended with Putin ultimately offering exile in neighbouring Belarus to the mutineers and Prigozhin, who then appeared in footage vowing to make Africa "freer" and suggested he was on the continent.
+Despite treason accusations, Putin had ultimately offered exile in neighbouring Belarus to the failed mutineers and Prigozhin, who then appeared in footage vowing to make Africa "freer" and suggested he was on the continent.

-Before Putin, who accused Prigozhin of treason, ordered troops to Ukraine in February last year, the 62-year-old mercenary head dispatched fighters from his private force to conflicts in the Middle East and Africa but always denied involvement.
+Before Putin ordered troops to Ukraine in February last year, the 62-year-old mercenary head dispatched his fighters to conflicts in the Middle East and Africa but always denied involvement.

 That changed last year when he announced himself as the founder of the Wagner group and began a mass recruitment drive at Russia's prisons for foot soldiers to fight in exchange for an amnesty.